kauri-io/Content/ZeppelinOS/Linking.md

   `$ zos create openzeppelin-eth/StandaloneERC20 --init initialize --args JToken,JTKN,18,100,Juliette,[],[] --network local`

 The arguments are as follows: name, symbol, decimal, initial supply, initial holder, minters address, and pausers address.
 We left the last two empty and put "Juliette" instead of an address for who owns the token.
-You should see some output describing what you've initialized.
+You should see output describing what you've initialized.

 The last step is to use the truffle console to connect **MyToken** and **StandalineERC20** together.
 Open your **zos.dev-<network-id>.json** file and scroll down to where you see **token-project/MyToken** and **openzeppelin-eth/StandalineERC20**.
 The addresses listed in those sections will be the ones you use in the following commands.